a healthy ocean for all

 3. The warmer the ocean is, the less oxygen it can hold.
 The decline in oxygen can cause changes in biodiversity, productivity, and nutrient cycling.

-These changes are limiting nature’s ability to buffer increasing climate impacts — impacts felt by communities in the form of disasters like storms, fires, and floods.
-We know that nature is important and needs to be protected to mitigate the crises of climate change and biodiversity loss.
+These changes limit nature’s ability to buffer increasing climate impacts — impacts felt by communities in the form of disasters like storms, fires, and floods.
+We know nature is important and needs protection to mitigate climate change and biodiversity loss.

 The Intergovernmental Panel on Climate Change’s (IPCC) Global Sixth Assessment released in Spring 2022, underscores the importance of transformative change.